 - A. There are exceptions to both of the restricted maintenance programs. - 1.
 Small school districts are exempt from the annual minimum contribution requirement; that is, elementary districts with less than 901 ADA, high school districts with less than 301 ADA, and unified school districts with less than 1,201 ADA (E.C.
-17070.75). - a.
-Every school district, regardless of size, must establish and maintain an RRMA upon receipt of funds from the State Allocation Board, and certify that they can adequately maintain their facilities.

-- b.
-However, small exempt school districts can base the amount of the transfer into the account on the district's needs rather than the percentage established in the Education Code by doing the following annually: - Developing a maintenance plan and budget that identifies how the district will meet its facility needs. - Designate the amount less than 3% that is to be transferred into the RRMA. - Certify in an open board meeting that the amount to be transferred into the RRMA is sufficient to meet the district's facility needs.
+17070.75). - Every school district, regardless of size, must establish and maintain an RRMA upon receipt of funds from the State Allocation Board, and certify that they can adequately maintain their facilities. - b.
+However, small exempt school districts can base the amount of the transfer into the account on the district's needs rather than the percentage established in the Education Code by doing the following annually: - Developing a maintenance plan and budget that identifies how the district will meet its facility needs. - Designate the amount less than 3% that is to be transferred into the RRMA.